 Shortly after midnight, Mr. Widodo appeared on television, saying that legal action concerning Mr. Purnama would be swift and transparent, and asked protesters to return home.
 He also said he deplored the violence that took place after the rally and that “political actors” had taken advantage of the situation.
 He didn’t elaborate.

-Mr. Widodo on Saturday postponed a planned three-day visit to Australia that was to begin Sunday, according to Australian Prime Minister Malcolm Turnbull’s office.
+According to Australian Prime Minister Malcolm Turnbull’s office, Mr. Widodo Saturday postponed a planned three-day visit to Australia to begin Sunday.
 Mr. Turnbull said in a statement that Mr. Widodo called him to postpone the visit and that the security situation in Jakarta required the president’s personal attention.

 Nearly 90% of Indonesia’s 250 million people are Muslim.
 The Southeast Asian nation—some 18,000 islands straddling the Pacific and Indian oceans—has a long tradition of moderate Islam in a culture influenced earlier by Hinduism and Buddhism Folk Fests.

 In January, Indonesia suffered its first Islamic State-linked attack, with militants receiving funding from the terrorist group via a Syria-based Indonesian who once studied with a hard-line group in central Java.
-There have been sporadic attacks since then, including one last month where an Islamic State sympathizer stabbed three police officers.
+Since then, there have been sporadic attacks, including one last month where an Islamic State sympathizer stabbed three police officers.

 READ ALSO :